 - Noticing when it shows up and what triggers it

 - Being objective & curious enough to reality check the saboteur behaviour e.g. is this a rational fear

 - Being compassionate with yourself

 - Having clarity around your values and purpose

 - Being mindful enough to reduce the interference and distraction of the Saboteur

 Over the course of my own career I have battled with my own inner demons.
 The work I’ve done with my own coach to recognise and identify what has really been going on has been enlightening.
-The step I took last year to walk away from my Corporate Role has certainly brought Darth Vader to the fore again.
+The step I took to walk away from my Corporate Role certainly brought Darth Vader to the fore again.
 I often hear that electronic breathing or the hum of his light sabre.
 I’m able to recognise now that this is simply me getting in my own way.
 I always try to leave him on the shelf acknowledging that whilst that’s not aways easy I must be kind to myself and accept that it’s a work in progress.
 After all I’m still an apprentice Jedi!